The job of a QA tester is not something that comes handy. They are hardworking individuals assigned with difficult tasks on a regular basis.

 Once the person using the computer pressed that button, a new window would automatically pop up.
 I would then close the window by using three ways.
 First I would click on ‘X’ located on the top right corner of the page.

-I would then click on Close button and finally the combination keys on the keyboard.
+I would then click on the Close button and finally the combination keys on the keyboard.

 11. How do you plan on dealing with your team members?